adamisetty/model-mazes/DEVELOPMENT.md

 - **4/21/20**
   - Having issues with dynamic object colliding with static object
   - Small ball presumes to have force in an unknown direction
-  - Needs to complete the following
+  - Needs to complete the following:

-  [ ] Create box around Cinder screen, as a boundry
+  - [ ] Create box around Cinder screen, as a boundary

-  [ ] Need to drop multiple small balls from top of screen
+  - [ ] Need to drop multiple small balls from top of screen

-  [ ] Give user the ability to draw edges themselves
+  - [ ] Give user the ability to draw edges themselves

-  [ ] Need to create edges that the balls will bounce off
+  - [ ] Need to create edges that the balls will bounce off

 **4/25/20**
   - Takes position of user mouse to draw lines